zPalworld/zPalWorld-NetCrack/README.md

 - Revive
 - Item Spawner
 - Easy Pal Condensation - Requires only 1 Pal for all upgrade levels

+## Cage Spawner - Thanks to contributor FriendlyButFire
+- Spawn any Pal you want in syndicate cage
+> [!Note]
+> This only works in Single Player/Co-Op Host game modes

 ## Teleporter